 Check this!
-Spending requires our careful planning before we earn the money, setting our personal economic budget right, getting our priorities right on a scale of preference, and not going outside our set target.
+Spending requires careful planning before earning money and setting our personal economic budget right.
+It is about getting our priorities right on a scale of preference, and not going outside our set target.

 We’re also not naïve to know that money can flow out through a wider, un-impaired outlet.
 Hence, we devised our own control-valve or gauge-valve to monitor and control the outflow of money.

 For instance, some years ago, I worked in a company located several miles away from my home.
 There are options for using expensive car hire services, boats, trains, or coaches.

 What are the Advantages and Disadvantages of Living Stingy?

 - Stable and healthy living: Nothing weighs one down than a burden of debts and loans.
-Loans may be good for investment purposes, but not for ostentatious life.
+Loans may be good for investment purposes but not for ostentatious life.
 Taking loans to services personal wants is nothing more than digging a lifetime economic grave.
 Accumulation of loans and loan debts may eat you up faster than cancer.

-- Ability to build a strong financial empire: Building a financial empire is not a thing of one day, one month or one year.
+- Ability to build a strong financial empire: Building a financial empire is not a thing of one day, one month, or one year.
 It is a gradual exercise arising from self-motivation and self-denial.
-A lifestyle within purvey of one’s financial capacity and capability give a strong-footing to future investment and self-sustenance.I am really thrilled by the story of Bob Collymore, CEO of Safaricom who recently passed away in faraway Kenya.
+A lifestyle within purvey of one’s financial capacity and capability gives a strong footing to future investment and self-sustenance.I am really thrilled by the story of Bob Collymore, CEO of Safaricom, who recently passed away in faraway Kenya.
 He shared his story of living stingy to rise to be a financial giant.

-- Planning spending before earning: One great working strategy one learns is the pre-planning tool of what to spend on what, how to spend it and when to spend it.
+- Planning spending before earning: One great working strategy one learns is the pre-planning tool of what to spend on what.
+How to spend it and when to spend it.
 This strategy curbs unwanted and unwarranted expenses.
 I see it working and very useful at taming unnecessary impulse spending.
 Lavish and showy expenditure is carefully eliminated.

 Even with its numerous pros, it is not without some oversights.
 In as much as it may sound interesting, there are some underlying factors that make it not totally infallible.

 - It is not without a cost: It should be our concern to weigh the pros and cons of every spending.
 There will be times we try to curb or over-curb our ‘wants’ by ignoring some purchases.
-We should just wave them off saying “I don’t need them” or “I don’t need them now.”But there comes a time when urgent needs arise.
+We should wave them off, saying “I don’t need them” or “I don’t need them now.”But there comes a time when urgent needs arise.
 The price at this time can be enormous.
 Either the prices had shot up astronomically, or the items are no longer available.